jayapath1/Event-Management-System/README.md

    - Password: `ucp123`
 2. View the list of events, and click on any event for detailed information.
 3. Logout using the button in the header.

-## 🛠️ Contributions
-Feel free to fork this repository and make improvements.
-Pull requests are always welcome! 😊

----